flakestorm/flakestorm/docs/PUBLISHING.md

 ## Publishing the Rust Extension

-The Rust extension (`entropix_rust`) is published separately because it requires platform-specific binaries.
+The Rust extension (if implemented) would be published separately because it requires platform-specific binaries.

 ### Using `maturin`